UniversalDependencies/docs/_sv-dep/nmod-poss.md

 shortdef : 'possessive nominal modifier'
 ---

-`nmod:poss` is used for a genetive nominal modifier.
+The relation `nmod:poss` is used for a genitive/possessive nominal modifier, expressed either by a nominal in the genitive or by a possessive determiner.

 ~~~ sdparse
 Livets hårda sida \n The difficult side of life